Phong-Rodrigues Extrinsic Vector-Field Processing: Bracket Comparison

 \subsubsection{Comparison to Stein et al.}

-In principle, the finite-elements formulation of Stein \etal \cite{Stein:2020:CGF} can also be used to define a Killing energy.
+In principle, the formulation of Stein \etal \cite{Stein:2020:CGF} can also be used to define a Killing energy.
 However, as discussed in that work, the direct definition of such an energy exhibits spurious high-frequency minima (likely due to aliasing arising from the discontinuous nature of the basis).
-This limitation was mitigated by introducing an additional (connection) smoothness regularizer to the Killing energy, though that introduces the additional challenge of tuning the regularization weight.
-Please see the appendix for additional discussion.
+This limitation can be mitigated by adding a connection energy regularizer to the Killing energy.
+However, that introduces the additional challenge of tuning the regularization weight.
+Please see \app{a:bracket} for additional discussion.